yewstack/docs/src/advanced-topics/optimizations.md

 Info: [wasm-opt project](https://github.com/gonowa/wasm-opt)

-- using `wasm-pack` which automatically optimize wasm code in release builds
+- using `wasm-pack` which by default optimize `wasm` code in release builds
 - using `wasm-opt` directly on `wasm` files.

 ```
 wasm-opt wasm_bg.wasm -Os -o wasm_bg_opt.wasm
 ```

-**Example release size of 'minimal' crate in yew/examples/minimal**
+#### Build size of 'minimal' example in yew/examples/

+Note: `wasm-pack` combines optimalization for rust and wasm code. `wasm-bindgen` is in this example without any `rust` size optimalization.

-| used tool                   | size ( uncompressed )
+| used tool                   | size
 | ---                         | ---
 | wasm-bindgen                | 158KB
 | wasm-binggen + wasm-opt -Os | 116KB
 | wasm-pack                   | 99 KB

-Note: `wasm-pack` combines optimalization for rust and wasm code. `wasm-bindgen` is in this example without any `rust` size optimalization